 Apply Treclin gel once daily at bedtime.
-Wash the entire face with mild soap and warm water.
-Pat dry using a towel.
-Use a pea-sized amount onto one fingertip, dot onto each area of the face: the chin, cheeks, nose, and forehead, then gently rub the gel over the entire face.
+Wash your face with mild soap and warm water.
+Pat it dry using a towel.
+Put a pea-sized amount on one fingertip.
+Dot the gel onto each area (the chin, cheeks, nose, and forehead), then gently rub it over your entire face.

-Do not use Treclin for more than 3 months without careful evaluation or consulting with a doctor.
-Any improvements may not be observed for up to several weeks after beginning treatment.
+Do not use Treclin gel for more than 3 months without careful evaluation or consulting with a doctor.
+It may take several weeks for results to become apparent.

 If you miss a dose of Treclin, just wait for the next dose at the usual time.
-Never double dose to make up for a forgotten dose.
+Never take a double dose to make up for a forgotten dose.

 Does Treclin go out of date?